 Familiarity with trappers was found to be statistically associated with awareness of trapping issues and approval of regulated trapping within each of the three states surveyed.

 Among those who reported knowing, or have ever known, anyone who is a trapper or has trapped wild animals, statistically greater percentages of respondents from each state either strongly or moderately approved of regulated trapping.
-Among Connecticut respondents who know trappers, 82% approved (strongly or moderately) of regulated trapping, compared with 58% approval for those who do not know trappers $[\chi^2 (2,n=403) = 26.006, p < .001]$ .
-More Indiana respondents knowing trappers approved of regulated trapping strongly or moderately (88%) than those who do not know trappers (65% strongly or moderately approved) $[\chi^2 (2,n=402) = 25.730, p < 001]$ .
-In Wisconsin, 92% of those knowing trappers either strongly or moderately approved of regulated trapping, and 68% of those who do not know trappers approved of regulated trappers either strongly or moderately approved of regulated trapping, and 68% of those who do not know trappers approved of regulated trapping [ $\chi^2 (2,n=403) = 34.417, p = <.001$ ].
+Among Connecticut respondents who know trappers, 82% approved (strongly or moderately) of regulated trapping, compared with 58% approval for those who do not know trappers [χ^2 (2,n=403) = 26.006, p < .001].
+More Indiana respondents knowing trappers approved of regulated trapping strongly or moderately (88%) than those who do not know trappers (65% strongly or moderately approved) [χ^2 (2,n=402) = 25.730, p < 001].
+In Wisconsin, 92% of those knowing trappers either strongly or moderately approved of regulated trapping, and 68% of those who do not know trappers approved of regulated trapping [χ^2 (2,n=403) = 34.417, p =< .001].
 Thus, for each of these states, those who know trappers are statistically more likely to approve of regulated trapping.

 Among those who indicated that they know or have ever known anyone who is a trapper or has trapped wild animals, statistically higher percentages of respondents reported seeing or hearing either negative or positive things about trapping in each of the three states.
 In Connecticut, 24% of those who know trappers recalled negative information about trapping and 16% of those who do not know trappers recalled negative information.
-For the recollection of seeing or hearing positive things about trapping, 14% of Connecticut respondents who know trappers reported they recalled positive information, compared to only 5% of those not knowing trappers who reported seeing or hearing positive things about trapping [ $\chi^2$ (2,n=403) = 11.087, p < .01].
+For the recollection of seeing or hearing positive things about trapping, 14% of Connecticut respondents who know trappers reported they recalled positive information, compared to only 5% of those not knowing trappers who reported seeing or hearing positive things about trapping [χ^2 (2,n=403) = 11.087, p < .01].
 Among Indiana respondents who know trappers, statistically greater percentages recalled seeing or hearing both negative and positive things about trapping.
-Thirteen percent of Indiana respondents who know trappers, versus 5% of those who do not know trappers, reported seeing or hearing negative things about trapping [ $\chi^2$ (2,n=402) = 7.624, p < .05].
-For the recollection of positive things about trapping, 10% of those knowing trappers, compared to 2% of those not knowing trappers, recalled seeing or hearing positive things about trapping [ $\chi^2$ (2,n=402) = 12.297, p < .01] In Wisconsin, 19% of those who know trappers reported seeing or hearing negative things about trapping, while 6% of those who did not know trappers reported seeing or hearing negative things about trapping [ $\chi^2$ (2,n=403) = 14.296, p < .001].
+Thirteen percent of Indiana respondents who know trappers, versus 5% of those who do not know trappers, reported seeing or hearing negative things about trapping [χ^2 (2,n=402) = 7.624, p < .05].
+For the recollection of positive things about trapping, 10% of those knowing trappers, compared to 2% of those not knowing trappers, recalled seeing or hearing positive things about trapping [χ^2 (2,n=402) =

+12.297, p < .01] In Wisconsin, 19% of those who know trappers reported seeing or hearing negative things about trapping, while 6% of those who did not know trappers reported seeing or hearing negative things about trapping [χ^2 (2,n=403) = 14.296, p < .001].